Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 Long-term trends

 Long terms trends in Jersey’s population are analysed in the book Jersey’s population – a history, on which this section is based.
 The earliest estimates of the population of Jersey come from historians and inevitably have a significant margin of error.
 Human occupation of Jersey first occurred during glacial times, with the earliest reliable dated human occupation going back around 250,000 years.
 It has been estimated that between 4,000 and 3,000 BC the population was between 2,000 and 4,000, based on between 10 and 20 separate communities each with a population of between 200 and 250.
 The population then seems to have declined to about 500 in 2000 BC.
-There are then no estimates until 1050 when using the churches as a reference point a population of around 6,000 can be determined.
+There are then no estimates until 1050 but by using the churches as a reference point a population of around 6,000 can be determined.

 The first substantive “census” in Jersey was the 1331 Extente, sometimes referred to as the Jersey Domesday Book.
 This suggests that there were around 2,000 houses in the Island, which implies a population of 10,000-12,000.
-The Black Death in 1348-49 had a devastating effect and by the early 15th century the population may have fallen to 4,000-5,000.
+The Black Death in 1348-49 had a devastating effect and by the early 15 th century the population may have fallen to 4,000-5,000.
 Subsequent estimates suggest a population of 7,000 in 1541, 16,200 in 1685 and 20,000 in 1788.

 The first formal census was conducted in 1821.
 Since then, censuses have taken place every ten years, and for a period every five years, with the exception of 1941.
 Table 1 shows the figures from each of the decennial censuses, and also an estimate of the population in mid-1939.
 The table shows the percentage increases, calculated over a ten-year period, for the “headline” total population figures from each census.
 However, the percentages are misleading because of significant changes in definitions (particularly from 1981 when resident population was recorded rather than census night population) and one-off factors.
 The figures in the final column attempt to correct for these factors so that the percentage increases are on a more comparable basis.
 It will be seen that the corrected figures show a smoother trend than the uncorrected figures.